Holiday Decorations 101: Safely Securing Decor to Your Roof

 However, are decorations worth damaging your roof or costly repairs?

 Luckily, you can decorate your home damage-free.
-Here are some tips to get you through the process.
+Here are five tips to get you through the process.

 1. Minimize Walking On Your Roof